MartaEspinosa/Reconstructing_Macrocomplex/README.md

 | *Reference* | *Model* | *Superimposition-Reference* | *Superimposition-Model* |

-So, the conclusion for this example is the same as previously.
+The conclusion for this example is the same as previously.
 The quality of the program is good but incomplete.
 The model obtained fits perfectly with the reference one but there are few iterations missing.
 In this case, the program is skipping the DNA-protein interactions, and it is warning us about this at the beginning of the progression log.

 ## Limitations